Austin Riley Player Props: Braves vs. White Sox

 Austin Riley At The Plate

-- Riley has driven in a run in 32 games this year (35.6%), including 12 games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Riley has an RBI in 33 of 91 games this season, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.